sramshetty/LayoutSD/README.md

 ## TODO:
-- [ ] Generate samples for finetuning
+- [x] Generate samples for finetuning (currently only 20k)
+    - [ ] Larger set may be nice or necessary
+- [ ] Finetune LM on samples to generate new bounding boxes given a caption
 - [ ] Implement masking